Representation from Disney is a “Threat’ to White People?

 Why is it all black and white?

 Have you ever heard the sayings “black as night”, “pitch black”, “black out”, “black magic”, etc..?
 What do these all have in common?
 At first glance you can see that they all have the word black in them.
 However, if you look at the phrase as a whole, it is clear the word Black is used to depict darkness, whether that be literally or figuratively.
 Dark is the opposite of light, usually representing good.
-Let that sink in for a …
+Let …

 Read more